Walking Tracks in Lamington National Park

 Dave’s Creek Circuit

-Descend through the head of Kurraragin Valley out into Daves Creek country.
-Keep an eye out for Surprise Rock—a volcanic dyke made of hardy trachyte and enjoy magnificent views from Numinbah lookout.
-Be sure to stop and enjoy the cool surrounds of Picnic Creek.
-The circuit passes through several distinctive vegetation types: warm and cool subtropical rainforest along the Border Track; warm temperate rainforest, containing many examples of ancient angiosperms such as coachwood Ceratopetalum apetalum, in Nixon Creek’s headwaters; and wet sclerophyll forest.
+Begin your journey by descending through Kurraragin Valley into Daves Creek country.
+Keep an eye out for Surprise Rock, a volcanic dyke made of hardy trachyte.
+Enjoy the magnificent views from Numinbah Lookout and take a break at the cool, shaded area of Picnic Creek.
+This circuit takes you through a variety of landscapes, including warm and cool subtropical rainforest along the Border Track.
+It also passes through warm temperate rainforest, featuring ancient angiosperms like coachwood (Ceratopetalum apetalum) near Nixon Creek’s headwaters, and wet sclerophyll forest.

 Coomera circuit

-Continue to ascend, along the edge of Coomera Gorge, following the Coomera River past a series of other lovely cascades and waterfalls and look for Lamington spiny crayfish along the way.
-Cross the river several times before rejoining the Border Track and returning to the Binna Burra trailhead.
+Continue ascending along the edge of Coomera Gorge.
+The trail follows the Coomera River past several beautiful waterfalls and cascades.
+Keep an eye out for the Lamington spiny crayfish along the way.
+Multiple river crossings are required before the track rejoins the Border Track and leads back to the Binna Burra trailhead.

-Warning: this circuit has several river crossings which involve stepping from rock to rock.
-This can be hazardous after heavy rain and should not be attempted when the river is in flood—you may get caught between creek crossings.
+Warning: This circuit includes several river crossings, requiring you to step from rock to rock.
+It can be hazardous after heavy rain and should not be attempted when the river is in flood.
+Avoid crossing during dangerous conditions.

 Ships Stern circuit